Call us to Book : 1300 755 055 - NOW OPEN SATURDAYS | Brisbane & Gold Coast Circumcision & Vasectomy Clinic | Contact

 Breastfeeding difficulties or unable to breastfeed

-Treatment – Lingual Frenotomy for Infant Tongue Tie
+Treatment – Labial Frenotomy for Infant Lip Tie

-A lingual frenotomy is simply the release of a restrictive frenulum under the tongue.
+A labial frenotomy is simply the release of a restrictive frenulum under the lip.
 This simple surgical procedure can be done without anesthesia in our clinic, in just a few minutes.

-The doctor examines the lingual frenulum and then uses sterile scissors to snip the frenulum free.
-The procedure is quick, and discomfort is minimal since there are few nerve endings or blood vessels in the lingual frenulum.
+The doctor examines the labial frenulum and then uses sterile scissors to snip the frenulum free.
+The procedure is quick, and discomfort is minimal since there are few nerve endings or blood vessels in the frenulum.

 If any bleeding occurs, it’s likely to be only a drop or two of blood.
 After the procedure, a baby can breast-feed immediately.

-Complications of a frenotomy are rare but could include bleeding or infection, or damage to the tongue or salivary glands.
-It’s also possible to have scarring or for the frenulum to reattach to the base of the tongue.
+Complications of a frenotomy are rare but could include bleeding or infection, or damage to the lip or salivary glands.
+It’s also possible to have scarring or for the frenulum to reattach to the base of the lip.

-Our tongue tie removal procedure is simply dividing the frenulum with surgical scissors.
-Our doctor will identify the optimal place to make the cut with the objective of permitting increased tongue movement with the minimum required intervention.
+Our lip tie removal procedure is simply dividing the frenulum with surgical scissors.
+Our doctor will identify the optimal place to make the cut with the objective of permitting increased lip movement with the minimum required intervention.

 Do not feed your baby for two hours before your appointment